Qovery/documentation/website/docs/community/become-an-ambassador.md

 ### How to contribute to the documentation?

 Is there anything that you see in the documentation that would be great to improve?
-Our [documentation](https://github.com/Qovery/documentation) is open-source.
+Our [documentation][urls.qovery_github_documentation] is open-source.
 Feel free to contribute.

 ### Do you have an official list of current ambassadors?